MarcossIC/next-template/README.md

 - `start`: Starts the production server
 - `lint`: Lints the code using ESLint
 - `lint:fix`: Automatically fixes linting errors
+- `types:check`: Verify typescript types with format message
+- `clean`: Remove all files in .next, out and coverage folders
 - `commitlint:last`: Check if the last commit follows the commitlint rules
 - `format`: Checks the code for proper formatting
 - `format:fix`: Automatically fixes formatting issues